ztyyLV/barcode-reader-docs-mobile/programming/android/release-notes/android-8.md

 ### New

-- (For IntermediateResult Advanced Module) Added support for decoding IntermediateResult.
+- (For `IntermediateResult` Advanced Module) Added support for decoding `IntermediateResult`.
 For example, users with a binarized image could use this function to skip some image preprocessing steps.
 - Implemented a new licensing tracking mechanism, License 2.0, which makes it easier for users to track license usage.
-- Added a new format control parameter, BarcodeZoneMinDistanceToImageBorders, to set the minimum distance (in pixels) between the barcode zone and image borders.
+- Added a new format control parameter, `BarcodeZoneMinDistanceToImageBorders`, to set the minimum distance (in pixels) between the barcode zone and image borders.
-- Added a new format control parameter, MinRatioOfBarcodeZoneWidthToHeight, to set the minimum ratio (width/height) of the barcode zone.
+- Added a new format control parameter, `MinRatioOfBarcodeZoneWidthToHeight`, to set the minimum ratio (width/height) of the barcode zone.
-- Added a new format control parameter, BarcodeZoneBarCountRangeArray, to set the barcode zone’s range of bar count for barcode search.
+- Added a new format control parameter, `BarcodeZoneBarCountRangeArray`, to set the barcode zone’s range of bar count for barcode search.
-- Added a new argument, SpatialIndexBlockSize, for RPM_GENERAL_RGB_CONTRAST, RPM_GENERAL_GRAY_CONTRAST and RPM_GENERAL_HSV_CONTRAST.
+- Added a new argument, `SpatialIndexBlockSize`, for `RPM_GENERAL_RGB_CONTRAST`, `RPM_GENERAL_GRAY_CONTRAST` and `RPM_GENERAL_HSV_CONTRAST`.
-- Added a new parameter, DeblurModes, so users can use different deblur algorithms for different scenarios.
-DeblurModes has the following enum types: DirectBinarization, ThresholdBinarization, GrayEqulization, Smoothing, Morphing, DeepAnalysis and Sharpening.
+- Added a new parameter, `DeblurModes`, so users can use different deblur algorithms for different scenarios. `DeblurModes` has the following enum types: `DirectBinarization`, `ThresholdBinarization`, `GrayEqulization`, `Smoothing`, `Morphing`, `DeepAnalysis` and `Sharpening`.

 ### Improved

-- Improved the localization speed for the ScanDirectly mode.
+- Improved the localization speed for the `ScanDirectly` mode.
 - Improved the localization accuracy for DataMatrix codes with a narrow quiet zone.

 ### Feature Deprecated

-- DeblurLevel is now deprecated.
+- `DeblurLevel` is now deprecated.
 It still works in this version but could be removed in the near future.
-We recommend using DeblurModes instead.
+We recommend using `DeblurModes` instead.